gooberscan/CobbleGuard/README.md

 # CobbleGuard
 [![Ko-Fi](https://srv-cdn.himpfen.io/badges/kofi/kofi-flat.svg)](https://ko-fi.com/cobbleguard)
+###### Disclaimer: Most code in this repo is contributed by us as fun easter eggs, not actual source code.

 You've spent hundreds of hours in Minecraft.
 It's a beautiful game, a digital canvas where you and your friends mine, craft, and bring incredible ideas to life, block by block.
 Maybe you've built a sprawling castle, a complex redstone machine, or even monumental cities that took months, years, of dedication.